etuckeriv/Ghosts-of-John/README.md

 This is a fork from [rtwolf](https://github.com/rtwolf/Everyone-is-John).
 Changes are based on a fun idea inspired by my friend, Lodane, that "John is Haunted" by spirits who battle for posession of his body.

 ### Main Updates:
-- Replaced concepts and verbiage that may be construed as ablest or transphobic, as well as those that could be stigmatizing or alienating to people who live with mental health conditions
+- Replaced concepts and verbiage that may be construed as ablest or transphobic, as well as those that could be stigmatizing or alienating to people who live with mental health conditions.
-- Instead of being "an insane man controlled by Voices", John is "a normal guy possessed by Spirits"
 - The GM, as John, can also win possession of John in a bid if they wish.
-This can help redirect the story if needed, and/or provide a cleaner ending once all PCs have expended their willpower
+This can help redirect the story if needed, and/or provide a cleaner ending once all PCs have expended their willpower.

 ## The Game Itself

 _Ghosts of John_ is a humorous, competitive roleplaying game about playing the various Spirits who follow and haunt John, a regular dude from Minneapolis.
-One participant is the GM, or, in Ghosts of John lingo, "Everyone Else."
-All of the other players are spirits that can take posession of John.
+One participant is the GM, or, in Ghosts of John lingo, "Everyone Else.", and may also occasionally win possession of John.
+All of the other players are "Spirits" that can take posession of John.

 Ghosts of John uses six-sided dice (you really only need one, but it might be easiest if every participant carries one) for play.